 Update: We have even more fixes to macOS 10.14 Mojave problems, including what to do if you can no longer log into your Mac.

-This guide will show you how to fix the most common macOS 10.14 Mojave problems.
-From installation issues, to hardware and software that doesn't work as it should, we have a range of fixes that should address many of the macOS 10.14 Mojave problems people are encountering.
+With this guide, we’ll show you how to fix the most common macOS Mojave problems.
+From installation issues, to hardware and software that doesn’t work as it should, we have a range of fixes that should address many of the macOS 10.14 Mojave problems people are encountering.

 However, if you’re faced with a macOS Mojave problem that we haven’t covered, follow and tweet us (opens in new tab) and we’ll do what we can to find a solution.

 Before getting started, one issue that is most worrying is that there has been reports of a macOS Mojave zero-day bug that could be exploited to steal your personal data.
 There is no fix just yet, so keep this page bookmarked and we'll update it as soon as Apple releases an update that addresses the issue.

 We'll keep on updating this guide on how to fix the most common macOS Mojave problems, so make sure you bookmark this page so you have it ready if something goes wrong.

 Apple has also officially announced macOS 10.15 Catalina - let's hope when that version launches later this year it won't ship with any of the issues that have affected macOS 10.14.

 A common macOS Mojave problem is that macOS 10.14 fails to download, with some people seeing an error message that says “macOS Mojave download has failed."

 Another common macOS Mojave download problem shows the error message: “Installation of macOS could not continue.
 Installation requires downloading important content.
 That content can’t be downloaded at this time.
 Try again later.”